ArduPilot/ardupilot_wiki/common/source/docs/common-camera-shutter-with-servo.rst

 topics describe the hardware setup and configuration settings for a number of specific cameras/camera types:

--  `Camera Shutter Tutorial using
-   Stratosnapper <common-pixhawk-auto-camera-trigger-without-chdk>`__ -
+-  :ref:`Camera Shutter Tutorial using Stratosnapper <common-pixhawk-auto-camera-trigger-without-chdk>`__ -
    shows how to connect to a camera with an IR interface.
 The Stratosnapper can also be used to connect to cameras using other cables and protocols